columnflow/columnflow/docs/user_guide/sandbox.md

 # import tensorflow as tf
 tf = maybe_import("tensorflow")
 ```
-It is good practice to use `maybe_import` within the local namespace if you use the module once, and at the global namespace level if you intend to use it in multiple spaces.
+It is good practice to use `maybe_import` within the local namespace if you use the module once, and at the global namespace level if you intend to use multiple times.